simbit18/nuttx-testing-tools/nuttx/test/readme.txt

-spell check with codespell (install with: pip install codespell
+spell check with codespell (install with: pip install codespelll

 0xF6